NebulaModTeam/nebula/README.md

 ## API Documentation

-This mod has an API, that makes it easier for other mod developers to be compatible with Nebula.
-If you are a mod developer and you want your mods to be compatible, follow instructions [here](https://github.com/hubastard/nebula/wiki/Nebula-mod-API).
-Also you can always join our [Discord Server](https://discord.gg/UHeB2QvgDa) for help with using API.
+This mod has an API, that makes it easier for other mod developers to make their mods compatible with Nebula.
+If you are a mod developer and you want your mods to be compatible, follow the instructions [here](https://github.com/hubastard/nebula/wiki/Nebula-mod-API).
+Also you can always join our [Discord Server](https://discord.gg/UHeB2QvgDa) for help with using the API.

 ## What is the current status?